davidthings/hdelk/docs/_pages/tutorial.md

         ],
         edges:[
             { route:["C1.Out","C2.In"], bus:1, highlight:2 },
-            ["C2.Out","C3"]
+            ["C2.Out","C3", 1]
         ]
     }

     hdelk.layout( graph, "edge_highlights" );
 </script>

 The same principle applies to highlights here.
 Use a small integer to get the color you want.
 Use `0` to dim the edge.
+There is no facility to add highlights to the compact form.

 ```js
 var graph = {